Archer Daniels Midland: Sonny Perdue land sale

 In 2021, an investigation by the Washington Post found that ADM had sold land to incoming Secretary of Agriculture Sonny Perdue in 2017 at a fraction of its estimated value.
 Ethics lawyers had legal and ethical concerns about the sale, questioning whether it amounted to bribery.
 According to the Post, ADM "sold the land at a small fraction of its estimated value just as it stood to benefit from a friendly secretary of agriculture."

 Accounting practices

 In 2020, ADM's board agreed to have bonuses of senior executives tied to the nutrition segment's success—a unit which accounts for less than 10 percent of the company's revenue—replacing the standard practice of tying the award to adjusted earnings.
 In January 2023, its seven top executives collectively received shares worth about $72 million for exceeding those performance metrics.

 In January 2024, ADM disclosed that the SEC requested information regarding its accounting practices at its nutrition business on "intersegment transactions."
 ADM suspended its CFO, postponed its quarterly earnings report and annual filings, and said it was cooperating with the SEC investigation.
 In March 2024, FBI agents delivered grand jury subpoenas to current and former employees of ADM, authorized by officials at the U.S. attorney's Manhattan office.

+In January 2026, ADM agreed to pay a $40 million civil penalty after the U.S. Securities and Exchange Commission charged the company and two of its former executives, Vince Macciocchi and Ray Young, with inflating the performance of ADM’s Nutrition business.
+Macciocchi and Young also agreed to pay investors $400,000 and $500,000, respectively.
+As part of the agreement, the U.S. Department of Justice closed a related criminal investigation without bringing any charges.